KwongSunny/TOA5T/README.md

     Twitch integration - sets a channel as a twitch announcements channel, anyone who goes online will send a message to the server

     Checkstock - checks the price of a stock

+Removed Utilities

+    Purge [DONE] removed from use to avoid abuse